-‘Bilingualism’ means being able to use two or more languages.
-Raising bilingual children has lots of benefits, such as creating strong family and cultural bonds.
-The way you support bilingualism in your family depends on your family situation and the languages you use at home.
+Being ‘bilingual’ means being able to use two or more languages.
+Your decisions about raising bilingual children depend on your family situation and the languages you use at home.

 Raising bilingual children: your family’s options

 If you and/or your partner speak languages other than English at home, your decisions about helping your children learn to use your native languages will depend on your family situation.